c24b/crawax/README.rst

 --------------------
 A bash file is provided to install all dependencies on Debian Based distribution  run``./install.sh`` will create a virtual environnemet to setup crawtext dependencies

- | Note: if you see a MAX RETRY ERROR on running the virtualenv see bugtrack of latest Ubuntu version on this specific problem and how to solve it

 Multiples repository for Mongodb are available for Debian based distribution and not compatible.
 Choose carefully the way to install MongoDB from debian packages sources or 10gen packages.
 The different versions  might not be compatible.
 See in the "Read More" section the links to the install pages of these softwares.

 MongoDB requires to have an existing /data/db directory .

- | Note: to install defaut directory required by mongo ``sudo mkdir /data/db``
+ | Note: to install mongo a defaut directory is required by mongo so you have to create it ``sudo mkdir /data/db``

- | Note: if install.sh doesn't work try to change the file permission with ``sudo chmod 750 install.sh``

 Manual install on Debian
 ------------------